George Vancouver: Further explorations

 The next year, 1793, he returned to British Columbia and proceeded further north, unknowingly missing the overland explorer Alexander Mackenzie by only 48 days.
 He got to 56°30'N, having explored north from Point Menzies in Burke Channel to the northwest coast of Prince of Wales Island.
 He sailed around the latter island, as well as circumnavigating Revillagigedo Island and charting parts of the coasts of Mitkof, Zarembo, Etolin, Wrangell, Kuiu and Kupreanof Islands.
 With worsening weather, he sailed south to Alta California, hoping to find Bodega y Quadra and fulfil his territorial mission, but the Spaniard was not there.
 The Spanish governor refused to let a foreign official into the interior.
 Vancouver noted that the region's "only defenses against foreign attack are a few poor cannons".
 He again spent the winter in the Sandwich Islands.

 In 1794, he first went to Cook Inlet, the northernmost point of his exploration, and from there followed the coast south.
 Boat parties charted the east coasts of Chichagof and Baranof Islands, circumnavigated Admiralty Island, explored to the head of Lynn Canal, and charted the rest of Kuiu Island and nearly all of Kupreanof Island.
-He then set sail for Great Britain by way of Cape Horn, returning in September 1795, thus completing a circumnavigation of South America.
+He then set sail for Great Britain by way of Cape Horn, returning in September 1795, thus completing a circumnavigation of the globe.